 - 11.14 The Executive will determine the form of its responses to Panel Reports according to the nature and content of the Reports.
-The Executive will normally provide a detailed response to the findings and recommendations of the Panel within three months of publication of the Report. - 11.15 The responsibility for implementing any recommendations made by the Panels rests with the Executive who will decide on any appropriate course of action. - 11.16 Where Panel members are dissatisfied with progress or the actions taken by the Executive, the Panels may decide that further scrutiny should be undertaken.
-The Panels may decide to seek a States debate to pursue their concerns.
+The Executive will normally provide a detailed response to the findings and recommendations of the Panel within six weeks of publication of the Report.
+Where the Executive is only able to provide an interim report within this timescale, a full response will be expected to be provided shortly thereafter. - 11.15 The responsibility for implementing any recommendations made by the Panels rests with the Executive who will decide on any appropriate course of action. - 11.16 Where Panel members are dissatisfied with progress or the actions taken by the Executive, the Panels may decide that further scrutiny should be undertaken.
+The Panels may decide to lodge a proposition in order to seek a States debate to pursue their concerns.